kriswallsmith/assetic/README.md

     $twig->addExtension(new AsseticExtension($factory, $debug));

-Once in place, the extension exposes an `assetic` tag with a syntax similar to what the asset factory uses:
+Once in place, the extension exposes a stylesheets and a javascripts tag with a syntax similar to what the asset factory uses:

-    {% assets '/path/to/sass/main.sass' filter='sass,?yui_css' output='css' %}
+    {% stylesheets '/path/to/sass/main.sass' filter='sass,?yui_css' output='css' %}
         <link href="{{ asset_url }}" type="text/css" rel="stylesheet" />
-    {% endassets %}
+    {% endstylesheets %}

 This example will render one `link` element on the page that includes a URL where the filtered asset can be found.